 - Elections will be conducted by local student associations on each campus.
 In the case where no established student association exists, an ad-hoc student group will be appointed by the local administration (campus director or chancellor).

 - Each local student association or group will provide nominating petitions, advertising, and adequate polling time(s) and place(s) for the election.

 - The nominating petitions will contain the requirements for the position, a minimum of three signatures of students who endorse the nomination of the candidate, the deadline for submitting the petition, and the date of the election.

 - The local student association or group will establish an election committee to oversee the election, polls, and counting of ballots if such is not provided for in the organization of the group.
 Voting discrepancies will be resolved by the election committee or appealed to the ad-hoc student appeal board for final settlement within 24 hours after the election.
 If not appealed, the election results will be attested to by the election committee and become final 24 hours after the election.

-- The local student group is responsible for meeting the following timetable in relation to the election:
+- The local student group is responsible for meeting the following timetable in relation

 - Nominating Petition Deadline - minimum of one week prior to election.

 - Elections should be advertised at least one week prior to election.
 Nomination petition availability should be advertised at least one week prior to petition deadline.

 - Elections must be conducted by February 15, 2023.